DESTINATION ITINERARIES

 • Getting to the Old Town hotels:

 • Private Pickup- we recommend Welcome Pickups.
-For the same price as a taxi, you will get a private driver with excellent English and knowledge of Prague.
-The driver will be also waiting for you with the welcome sign at the terminal exit.
-Should your flight be delayed your driver will be monitoring the flight schedule.
+For the same price as a taxi, you get a private driver who speaks good English and knows Prague well.
+The driver will wait for you at the terminal exit with a welcome sign.
+If your flight is delayed, the driver will track the flight time.

 • Uber - the only disadvantage compared to a private pickup is you need to wait for your car.